 Black Howler Monkey

-There is a European Endangered species Programme (EEP) for the black howler monkey.
+There is a European Endangered species breeding Programme (EEP) in zoos for the black howler monkey.
+They are widely distributed, but it thought that their numbers are decreasing, due to threats of hunting and fragmentation of their natural habitat.

 - Latin Name: Alouatta caraya